 We received a number of comments suggesting that the claims process be simplified, streamlined, or made less formal.
-Several commenters criticized the initial requirement that a whistleblower submit an award application within 60 days of a Notice of Covered Action.
-These commenters generally stated that this requirement could be eliminated if the Office of the Whistleblower were required to contact whistleblowers directly to inform them that a covered action has been successfully litigated and contended that the proposal places an undue burden on whistleblowers to monitor the SEC website to learn of their potential eligibility for an award.
+Several commenters criticized the initial requirement that a whistleblower submit an award application within 60 days of a Notice of Covered Action. n343 These commenters generally stated that this requirement could be eliminated if the Office of the Whistleblower were required to contact whistleblowers directly to inform them that a covered action has been successfully litigated and contended that the proposal places an undue burden on whistleblowers to monitor the SEC Web site to learn of [\34343] their potential eligibility for an award. n344 n343 See, e.g., letters from VOICES; Grohovsky Group; NWC; Wanda Bond; False Claims Act Legal Ctr.

-&lt;sup>343 See, e.g., letters from VOICES; Grohovsky Group; NWC; Wanda Bond; False Claims Act Legal Ctr.
+n344 See letters from VOICES; Grohovsky Group; False Claims Act Legal Center.

 A few commenters stated that claims resolution process should be less formal and more focused on reaching a negotiated settlement.
-One such comment asserted that the procedures for determining awards seemed "overly formalistic," noting that negotiation has been highly effective in resolving issues in qui tam cases under the False Claims Act.
-Another commenter recommended that a settlement process be built into the claims resolution process.
+One such comment asserted that the procedures for determining awards seemed "overly formalistic," noting that negotiation has been highly effective in resolving issues in qui tam cases under the False Claims Act. n345 Another commenter recommended that a settlement process be built into the claims resolution process. n346 n345 See letter from Grohovsky Group.

 Finally, several commenters suggested additional procedures or guidance that we could employ to assist whistleblowers with the claims process.
-One commenter recommended that the application form should be simplified.
-Another commenter recommended that we send whistleblowers a checklist of any further requirements once the whistleblower submits information, including how and where the whistleblower can find the 'Notice of Covered Action' on the SEC's website and a contact for any further questions.
-This commenter also recommended that we provide a method for whistleblowers to check on the progress of the claims process.
+One commenter recommended that the application form should be simplified. n347 Another commenter recommended that we send whistleblowers a checklist of any further requirements once the whistleblower submits information, including how and where the whistleblower can find the Notice of Covered Action' on the SEC's Web site and a contact for any further questions. n348 This commenter also recommended that we provide a method for whistleblowers to check on the progress of the claims process. n349 n347 See letter from NWC (recommending that a whistleblower should submit a "simplified form, consistent with the form recommended by the Inspector General," rather than the proposed WB-APP).